-The average home in Fairfield uses approximately 1,500 kilowatts of energy a month.
-The typical EcoVillage home uses a maximum of 300 kilowatts per month.
-We achieve this dramatic reduction through highly integrated system designs, which harness intelligent energy found in the natural envoirnment surrounding the home.
+The average home in Fairfield uses approximately 1,500 kilowatts of electricity a month.
+An EcoVillage home averages 220 kilowatts per month.
+We achieve this dramatic reduction through highly integrated system designs, which harness intelligent energy found in the natural environment surrounding the home.
 With the use of special design techniques such as super insulation and passive solar design, we are able to improve the heating and cooling efficiency to a level which surpasses the most rigorous green building standards on the market today.
 By first improving the efficiency of the home, we are able to reduce the electrical loads required of our wind and solar systems.
 Below you will find just a few of the design principles we utilize in Abundance EcoVillage house design.

 Passive Solar Design is the art of balancing the entire house, working with the sun’s energy to provide maximum climate control in any season.
 In our homes, window placement, overhang length, and flooring material help regulate the internal house temperature.

 Window placement is calculated using the azimuth and altitude of the region.
 In Iowa, southern windows maximize heat during winter months.
 In the summer, the overhang, calculated at a precise angle, blocks direct sun, but still allows for significant day lighting.
 Windows on the North and West detract from climate comfort, and therefore are minimized.
 In addition, the sun porches on the southern side of the house acts as a passive heating unit during winter months.
 Our double-thick walls help to retain this precious heat , keeping residents toasty in the winter!

 The EcoVillage houses feature a superior method of framing: 10 inch walls on a double stud frame.
 The average home in America is constructed with a 4-6” wall.
 Our 10” double thick walls and dual frame not only provide superior insulation, but also creates a remarkably solid structure that surpasses the most rigorous building inspection.